11 Weather Terms And Phenomena You Should Know And Understand

 It can last over a multiple series of dry spells, sometimes taking years or decades to fully develop.
 The results are normally devastating.
 Water and resources depending on the water can be completely depleted.

-Often this result in the destruction of the agricultural sector, the lifeblood of any country region.
+Often this results in the destruction of the agricultural sector, the lifeblood of any country region.
 This will directly threaten the livelihood of the region's inhabitants and cripple the sustainability of all processes necessary for growth and survival.

 (Something the news media is sometimes quick to jump on for dramatic effect, often causing undue panic in the process.)
 They may have similarities but are very different in their extent and level of seriousness.